Towards Robust ResNet: A Small Step but A Giant Leap: Experiments and Discussion

-\paragraph{Synthetic data for noise filtering:} To give insights on why small $h$ can help the generalization robustness of ResNet, let us first consider a synthetic data example of using ResNet for binary classification task, namely separating noisy ``red and blue'' points in a 2-D plane.
-We train a vanilla ResNet with $h = 1.0$ and ResNet with $h = 0.1$ on the middle of Figure~\ref{fig:moon}, and perform the feature transformations on the test set (the right of Figure~\ref{fig:moon}).
+\textbf{Synthetic data for mitigating adverse effect of noise.} To give insights on why a small $h$ can improve the generalization robustness of ResNet, let us first consider a synthetic data example of using ResNet for a binary classification task, that is, by separating noisy ``red'' and ``blue'' points in a $2$D plane.
+We train a vanilla ResNet (without BN) with $h = 1$ and a ResNet with $h = 0.1$ on the training data in the top left of Fig.~\ref{fig:moon_noisy} and perform feature transformations on the test data in the bottom left of Fig.~\ref{fig:moon_noisy} using the learned ResNets.

-In Figure~\ref{fig:moonResNet}, the features are transformed through forward-propagation in vanilla ResNet (no BN, $h=1.0$).
-The noise in the input features leads to the mixing of red and blue points, sabotaging the generalization of ResNet.
-The reason for this phenomenon is that, with large $h$, features undergo violent transformations between two adjacent blocks, and negative effects of noise are amplified along the depth.
+The series of figures at the top of Fig.~\ref{fig:moon_noisy} illustrate that the features are transformed through forward propagation in the vanilla ResNet (i.e., no BN, $h=1$), which shows that the noise in the input features leads to the mixing of red and blue points, hence sabotaging the generalization capability of ResNet.
+The reason for this phenomenon is that with a large $h$, the features experience violent transformations between consecutive blocks due to larger weights and the adverse effect of noise is amplified over a large depth.

-On the other hand, Figure~\ref{fig:moon_data_res_h=0.1} shows that, with small $h$ features undergo smooth transformations at every adjacent residual block, and thus the input noise is gradually filtered out, which leads to the correct classification.
-As stated in Section~\ref{sec:generalization-robustness}, small $h$ can help bounding the negative effects of noise in input features.
-With small $h$, noise amplification along the depth is effectively constrained.

-We also made animations visualizing the transformations and conducted experiments comparing the effects of BN on smoothing out the noise.
-Interested readers may go to the \href{https://www.dropbox.com/sh/majyu9d69r1y1ya/AAD-fJ-KmbK9-eHQRn_7d8PEa?dl=0}{Dropbox link} for reference.

-\paragraph{Real-world data for noise filtering:} We train ResNet with $h = 0.1$ and $h = 1.0$ on noisy data (i.e., input perturbations), and test it on clean data.
-For the training dataset \textit{CIFAR-10}, we inject Gaussian noise at every normalized pixel with zero mean and a different standard deviation to represent different noise levels.
-For the training dataset \textit{AG-NEWS}, we choose different proportions (different noise levels) of characters randomly in the texts and alter them.